Steven

 Share this page on LinkedIn

-When we try to explain how we got to where we are, we tend to act as if it were intentional, but for me, a number of decisions and encounters over a long period of time have led me to where I am today.
-Growing up I always focused on math and science, so when I went to college, I wanted to try something different.
-After enrolling in a comparative literature course on empire and colony, I decided to major in the discipline and later graduated with my Bachelors in Liberal Arts.
-I was happy with my degree, but I wasn’t really qualified for any job.
+Growing up, I always focused on maths and science, so when I started my university education, I wanted to try something different.
+After enrolling in a course on empire and colony, I selected my major and later graduated with my BA in Comparative Literature.
+I was happy with my degree, but I wasn’t qualified for any job.

-I had the opportunity to hear a couple of medical writers speak at my school, and after defending my dissertation, I immediately started looking for opportunities as a medical writer.
-One of my classmates from graduate school had been working at Oxford PharmaGenesis, and through a series of connections, I got the opportunity to take the medical writing test for the company.
-Unfortunately, the position that I originally applied for had already been offered to another candidate, but I persisted and an opportunity opened up in the US Value Demonstration Practice.
-When I met the team at Oxford PharmaGenesis, we talked about medical writing, the company culture and, most important to me, I got to learn about the company ethics from the Executive Vice President.
+A couple of medical writers spoke at my university, and after defending my dissertation, I immediately started looking for jobs in medical writing.
+One of my classmates had been working at Oxford PharmaGenesis, and through a series of connections, I had the opportunity to take the medical writing test for our company.
+Unfortunately, the position that I originally applied for had already been offered to another candidate, but I persisted and a new position opened in our Value Demonstration Practice.
+When I met the team at Oxford PharmaGenesis, we talked about medical writing, the company culture and, most importantly for me, the company ethics.
+After that, I knew where I wanted to be and turned down a postdoctoral fellowship that I had been offered at Princeton University.